h4rsham/MicrophoneModel/README.md

 ## Future Improvements

-- Create background to simulate natural lighting as opposed to simple rendered in light sources
+- Create a environment background to simulate natural lighting as opposed to simply creating unnatural light sources

 - Loading screen